ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 ::: problem id=3_1 marks=2
-__3.1__ In the Misere version of crosses and crosses, if you really want to win, then start in the centre and then make a move that is more usual in chess.
+__3.1__ In the Misere version of crosses and crosses, if you really want to win, you can start in the centre and then make a move that is more usual in chess.
 Which move is it?

 * [ ] Pawn move